-Integrating RStudio Workbench with Python#
+Integrating RStudio Workbench with reticulate to interface with Python#

-These instructions describe how to install and integrate Python and
+These instructions describe how to use the

-Once you configure Python and
+Once you configure

-reticulate with RStudio Workbench, users will
+reticulate with RStudio Workbench with an installation of Python, users will

 be able to develop mixed R and Python content with Shiny apps, R Markdown